uikit/uikit-site/docs/pages/javascript.md

 ```

 **Note**
-Using `UIkit[componentName](selector)` with css selectors will always return the first occurrence only!
+Using `UIkit[componentName](selector)` with CSS selectors will always return the first occurrence only!
 If you need to access all instances do [query](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) the elements first.
 Then apply the getter to each element separately - `UIkit[componentName](element)`.